dstockofficial/dstock-tools/README.md

 1. Wrap on BSC (ERC20 -> wrapper shares)
 2. Send to HyperEVM (LayerZero)
-3. Transfer native HYPE from HyperEVM -> HyperCore (credits your HyperCore spot balance)
+3. Send token from HyperEVM to HyperCore (credits your HyperCore spot balance)

 You can also run all 3 steps in one command (each step will still ask for confirmation, and the next step runs only if the previous one succeeds):